 The concept of a general security interest in all (current and future) assets of the pledgee to the assignee does not exist under Austrian law.
 As a result of the various different perfection requirements for different types of collateral under Austrian law (e.g. entry into the land register for mortgages, book entry for the assignment of claims as an alternative to the notification to the third-party debtors, the notification of the company when pledging shares in an Austrian Limited Liability Company), but also for reasons of enhancing the enforceability of collateral even in case one category of collateral was not perfected or is not enforceable, it is standard market practice to have one security agreement for each class.

 3.3 Can collateral security be taken over real property (land), plant, machinery and equipment?
 Briefly, what is the procedure?

-A mortgage is the only form of security over real property (land).
-A mortgage grants a right of preferential satisfaction to the pledger when the pledgee does not meet its payment obligations.
-It is necessary that a mortgage deed be agreed upon between the pledger and the pledgee.
-For perfection, the mortgage needs to be registered in schedule C of the land register.
-When intending to accomplish the entry into the land register, the pledger of the property must provide a specific consent declaration in authenticated form regarding the registration (Aufsandungserklärung).
+A mortgage (Hypothek) is the only form of security over real property (land).
+A mortgage grants a right of preferential satisfaction to the pledgee when the pledgor does not meet its payment obligations.
+It is necessary that a mortgage deed be agreed upon between the pledgor and the pledgee.
+For perfection, the mortgage must be registered in schedule C of the land register.
+When intending to accomplish the entry into the land register, the pledgor of the property must provide a specific consent declaration in authenticated form regarding the registration (Aufsandungserklärung).
 Multiple pledges over one individual property are possible and will be ranked among each other in terms of priority (the point in time when the application for registration of the pledge in the land register reaches the competent land register).
 A mortgage can be registered for a fixed amount as a regular mortgage, including a certain percentage of the interest, interest on default, and a fixed amount of ancillary costs.
 Additionally, it is also possible for a mortgage to be registered with a maximum amount for loans granted.
 The secured obligations under such a mortgage can vary over the lifetime of the mortgage, with the amount actually secured being the outstanding amount owed by the pledgee from time to time.
 There is also a possibility to establish a mortgage over more than one property by creating a simultaneous mortgage (Simultanhypothek).

 Registration fees play a significant role in the registration of a pledge over real property in the land since they amount to 1.2% of the secured amount of the real property.
-In order to avoid such fees in some lending scenarios, the lender agrees to receive a registrable (i.e. authenticated) pledge agreement in combination with a ranking (Rangordnungsbeschluss), which insures for one year that no third party may enter another mortgage into the specific rank (which, however, due to the limited term of the ranking order, the 0.6% fee of the secured amount associated with the entry of such ranking order and the fact that the critical period of rescission under insolvency law will only start to run if the mortgage is registered, is in most lending scenarios not considered adequate).
+In order to avoid such fees in some lending scenarios, the lender agrees to receive a registrable (i.e. authenticated) pledge agreement in combination with a ranking order resolution (Rangordnungsbeschluss), which ensures for one year that no third party may enter another mortgage into the specific rank.

 A pledge of real estate generally also extends to any fixtures and accessories.
-Any equipment that is not connected to a real property in the sense of the preceding sentence is considered to be movable property.
+Any equipment that is not connected to a real property in the sense of the preceding sentence is considered movable property.
 With regard to security agreements in respect to movables, no specific formal requirements must be observed.
 However, Austrian law imposes strict standards of perfection that either require a physical transfer of the pledged goods or any equivalent measure, such as handing over via declaration, in case the physical transfer would be too burdensome to be performed.
 The same strict perfection requirements are required in case of full title transfer of such goods for security purposes (in order to avoid circumvention).